willdickerson/chord-flow/README.md

 ## Features

 - Play chord progressions with optimized voice leading
-- Choose between spread and close voicings
+- Choose between open and close voicings
 - Select which voices to optimize (bass, middle, high)
 - Built with React, TypeScript, and Vite